 Uncovering what’s undermining your leaders

-When the emerging leader can co-author their vision for leadership it immediately creates a new level of buy-in essential to the transformational process.
+When the emerging leader can co-author their vision for construction leadership it immediately creates a new level of buy-in essential to the transformational process.

 But the contributions your program participants make to the creation of their vision will also tell you what they believe is truly required for leadership success in your organization.
 And when you assess the recurring patterns in that feedback you immediately see opportunities to improve the overall performance of your organization.

-For example, if every participant in your leadership development program identifies negotiating skills as an essential area for improvement in their leadership, that may indicate something about how difficult it is to collaborate or innovate in your firm.
+For example, if every participant in your construction leadership development program identifies negotiating skills as an essential area for improvement in their leadership, that may indicate something about how difficult it is to collaborate or innovate in your firm.
 If most participants in your program add work-life balance or time management to their list of priority development areas, that may be exposing something about the demands your operating culture is placing on your people.

-A well-designed and well-managed leadership development program can help you unearth these insights while fully respecting the confidentiality of each individual participant.
+A well-designed and well-managed construction leadership development program can help you unearth these insights while fully respecting the confidentiality of each individual participant.
 You just need to look.

-Executives committed to creating healthy, high-performing organizations can leverage their leadership development program to do so in powerful new ways.
+Construction executives committed to creating healthy, high-performing organizations can leverage their leadership development program to do so in powerful new ways.
 But such a program must be customized to fit the unique context of your organization, with deep engagement and buy-in from program clients, participating not only as students, but as co-authors of their ideal leadership vision.